paulross/PyCppContainers/docs/sphinx/source/performance/performance_roundtrip.rst

 * 0.25 µs per object for a complex number, say 4m objects a second.

 This is identical to the values for the set but includes the conversion time for both key and value.
-The hashing, insertion and potential re-hashing dominate teh performance.
+The hashing, insertion and potential re-hashing dominate the performance.

 Python Dict of ``bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^